China imports sink in August, shares rally but volumes dive

 “The yuan devaluation will have limited impact on exports, which are falling because demand is weak, not because the price is not good,” said Li Jian, head of foreign trade research at the Chinese Academy of International Trade and Economic Cooperation, the Commerce Ministry’s think-tank.

-China’s foreign exchange reserves posted their biggest ever monthly fall in August, reflecting Beijing’s efforts to stabilize the yuan following its devaluation.
+China’s foreign exchange reserves posted their biggest ever monthly fall in August, reflecting Beijing’s efforts to stabilise the yuan following its devaluation.

 The People’s Bank of China (PBOC), the central bank, said its intervention in the forex market was one of the reasons for the drop in foreign exchange reserves, adding that any future fluctuations in reserves would be “normal”.